Shayanvatsa/LeetCode-Solutions/README.md

-This Repository contains solutions for the Leetcode Problems of various topics.
+This Repository contains solutions for the Leetcode Problems of various topics including SQL queries.